 Liikanen’s proposals are “the minimum needed” to address the problem of banks being too-big-to-fail, Finance Watch, a lobby group which has members including labor unions and housing associations, said in an e-mail.

 “It is essential that policymakers do not water down these proposals under pressure from the banking lobby,” the group said.
 “The way banks are structured today is a handicap to the EU’s financial stability and growth.”

 If the Liikanen proposals are implemented as they stand, “there is a serious risk that the capital markets will be unable to meet Europe’s financing needs at this time of very subdued bank lending,” the Afme said.

-Afme represents international lenders including Deutsche Bank AG (DBK), BNP Paribas SA (BNP), and Goldman Sachs Group Inc. (GS) Its statement was co-signed by the International Swaps and Derivatives Association.
+Afme represents international lenders including Deutsche Bank AG (DBK), BNP Paribas SA (BNP), and Goldman Sachs Group Inc. (GS:US) Its statement was co-signed by the International Swaps and Derivatives Association.